guru-apr21/Learn-SQL/README.md

     	ON e.reports_to = m.employee_id
 ```
 To join a table with itself we use Self joins.
 The employee table has a column reports_to which is the id of the manager he/she reports to.
 This query joins the table with itself and selects the employee name and his manager.
-Use different alias for the tablename
+Use different alias for the tablename.
+Since every column in the employee table is repeated twice we need to prefix each column with table name.